CUSTIS-public/ProcInsp/readme.md

-ProcInsp is windows process explorer with web UI.
-Shows list of running processes on multiple (remote) servers.
-Allows to watch thread stacks of running CLR processes.
-Allows to watch current executing requests on w3wp workers.
+ProcInsp is windows process and stack explorer with web UI.
+ProcInsp shows list of running processes on multiple (remote) servers.
+You can drill down into the CLR-process and watch running threads with their stacktraces.
+ProcInsp also allows to watch current executing requests on IIS AppPools (w3wp workers).

 # Servers and procs #